Daniel Sturridge will not travel to Ukraine with the England squad as he continues to undergo treatment on his thigh injury.

 "No additions will be made to Roy Hodgson's squad of 23 players who travel to Ukraine on Sunday evening."

 Manchester City midfielder James Milner is expected to fill Sturridge's role from the start in Kiev.

 Sturridge has scored in each of Liverpool's three Premier League matches, helping the Anfield outfit to the top of the table.

-The latest news surrounding his injury could leave him a doubt for Liverpool's trip to Wales to face Swansea in its next match on Sept.
-16.
+The latest news surrounding his injury could leave him a doubt for Liverpool's trip to Wales to face Swansea City in their next match on September 16.